-Requests may be submitted to the Hitachi ID Identity Manager workflow engine using the included request web portal, by an automated process that monitors a system of record for changes, via a batch loader or through the inbound web services API.
+Requests may be submitted to the Hitachi ID Bravura Identity workflow manager using the included request web portal, by an automated process that monitors a system of record for changes, via a batch loader or through the inbound web services API.

 Any request may require approval.
 Any operation on any managed resource (account/target system, group membership, role assignment) may have one or more authorizers assigned.
-These resource-linked authorizers are normally augmented by organizationally-linked authorizers, selected via business logic.
-This logic specifies how many approvers are required (possibly zero), who they are, etc.
+Resource-linked authorizers are normally augmented by organizationally-linked authorizers.
+This logic specifies how many approvers are required (possibly zero) and who they are.

-A rules table is normally used to select participants for a workflow request.
-The request is compared to a series of rules and where a rule matches, participants, such as authorizers, are assigned, typically using a user class that relates the new participant to the requester or recipient.
+A rules table is used to select participants for a workflow request.
+The request is compared to a series of rules and where a rule matches, authorizers are assigned, typically via a user class that relates authorizers to the requester or recipient.
 Rule matching may be based on the form that was used, the membership of the requester or recipient in a group, the type of operation requested, the initial or end-state risk score for the recipient, the entitlement(s) involved, etc.

 Soliciting prompt, reliable action

-The Identity Manager workflow engine is designed to get quick and reliable feedback from groups of business users, who may be individually unreliable.
+The Bravura Identity workflow manager is designed to get quick and reliable feedback from business users, who may be individually unreliable.
 This is accomplished with:

-- Where multiple authorizers are required, they are all invited at the same time.
-This leads to better response times than inviting each authorizer only after the previous one has approved a request.
+- Where multiple participants are required, they should all be invited at the same time.
+This leads to better response times than inviting each participant only after the previous one completed their task.

-- Approval by N of M authorizers.
-For example, many scenarios require approval by HR -- and the usual rule is to allow any one of three HR staff to approve a request.
+- Where the task is to approve a request, allow N of M participants to do the job.
+For example, many scenarios require approval by HR -- and a good rule is to allow any one of three HR staff to approve a request.

-- Random selection of authorizers from large groups.
+- Random selection of participants from larger groups.
 Continuing with the HR example, there may be more than 3 people in the HR department, so a random sample is chosen for each request.

-- Automatic reminders to non-responsive authorizers, by default every four hours after the first invitation to review a request.
+- Automatic reminders to non-responsive participants, by default every few hours after the first invitation.

-- A UI that allows users to delegate their approval authority to someone else for a period of time, such as a vacation.
+- A UI that allows users to delegate their responsibilities to someone else for a period of time, for example during a planned vacation.

 - Organizations are encouraged to deploy a cloud-hosted proxy system and the Hitachi ID Mobile Access app on user phones.
 This allows authorizers to approve or reject requests from their mobile phone -- from any location, at any time, without a VPN.

-- Identity Manager can also be configured to check a user's out-of-office status or away message on e-mail systems such as Microsoft Exchange, and to pre-emptively escalate requests to other users if the user has indicated that they are out of the office.
+- Bravura Identity can also be configured to check a user's out-of-office status or away message on e-mail systems such as Office 365 and to pre-emptively escalate requests to other users if the original participants has indicated that they are out of the office.

 Parallel Approvals by Default

-The workflow system in Identity Manager can invite participants in parallel (all at once) or sequentially (one or a few at a time).
+The workflow system in Bravura Identity can invite participants in parallel (all at once) or sequentially (one or a few at a time).
 Hitachi ID Systems encourages customers to use parallel invitations.

 With either parallel and serial authorization, every relevant authorizer must approve a change before it is implemented.
 As a result, there is no security consequence to the choice of one method over the other.